-Like the other web browsers, you can save passwords in Microsoft Edge on Windows 10 too.
-The Form-fill & Password Manager in the Edge browser lets you manage the passwords, but it does not let you view them.
-You have to still use the Credential Manager to see the passwords.
+Like the other web browsers, you can save passwords in Microsoft Edge on Windows 11/10 too.
+The Form-fill & Password Manager in the Edge browser lets you manage the passwords too.

 But there is an easier way that will make you force your browser – any major browser – to show or reveal the hidden password in the text instead of asterisks, stars or dots.

 Make Browser show password in text instead of dots

-If you want to show a saved password in Microsoft Edge, you have two options.
-The first one works for Edge & Internet Explorer, whereas the second one works for most browsers including Internet Explorer, Edge, Chrome & Firefox.
+If you want to show saved passwords, you have two options.
+The first one works for most browsers, including Edge, Chrome & Firefox.